octavian00/countCppMethods/README.md

 In the directory where you executed the command, you will see a file named Methods.json which contains de results

-##Results
+## Results

-Once you have some dates the Methods.json file you can upload on dxPlatform
+Once you have some dates the Methods.json file you can upload on dxPlatform as property file.

 The Methods.json file looks like: